Pieter246/campus-marketplace/README.md

    ```
 3. Copy the environment file:
     ```
-    cp .env.example .env
+    cp .env.example .env.local
     ```
-4. Add your Firebase and PayFast credentials to the `.env` file (see details below).
+4. Add your Firebase and PayFast credentials to the `.env.local` file (see details below).

 5. Build the frontend: